cyang-kth/fmm/README.md

 # Fast map matching (FMM)

 This project is an implementation of the fast map matching (FMM) algorithm introduced in this paper [Fast map matching, an algorithm integrating hidden Markov model with precomputation](http://www.tandfonline.com/doi/full/10.1080/13658816.2017.1400548), which acelerates the performance by precomputation.
+A post-print version of the paper can be downloaded at my [home page](https://people.kth.se/~cyang/).

 ## Features of fmm